 These are the life tools that I

-wish to share this with others.
+wish to share with others.

 Jackie Winter is trained in Hatha Yoga although her strong personal practice is rooted in a variety of styles.
 She recently finished her 500-hour training at LI Kula and has an 85-hour prenatal yoga certification.
 Her classes offer both challenging and somatic work that invite a deeper exploration of the mind-body connection.